mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 Apache & mod_fastcgi Deployment
 ===============================

-This tutorial assumes that you already have Apache and mod_fastcgi installed and working.
-TODO: Link to instructions to do this.

 The Apache/mod_fastcgi setup is intended as an easy way for users with shared hosting environments to use python webapps.
 It adds some overhead over the Apache/mod_wsgi, so if you administrate your own server, you may want to use that instead.

+This tutorial assumes that you already have Apache and mod_fastcgi installed and working.
+If you're unsure, check with your hosting provider.

 Components
 ----------